lguibr/commitai/README.md

 # Comai - Commit Message AI

-Comai is a command-line tool that helps you generate informative and relevant commit messages for your Git repositories using GPT-4 by OpenAI.
+Comai is a command-line tool that helps you generate informative and relevant commit messages for your Git repositories using GPT by OpenAI.
 It analyzes your staged changes and creates a commit message based on the diff, saving you time and effort while maintaining meaningful commit history.

 ![ScreenShoot](comai.gif)